Market Reassurance

 Market and Interface training

 Where trading parties require market and interface training, the process will be the same as for MEA.
-Applicants must complete market training before attending the interface ‘classroom-style’ training.
-Depending on the number of companies progressing through MEA or reassurance at any one time, trading parties completing reassurance may attend training with MEA applicants.
+Trading partier must complete market training before undertaking the online interface training.
+Depending on the number of companies progressing through MEA or re-assurance at any one time, trading parties completing re-assurance may attend training with MEA applicants.

 Market and Interface Training is made up of two stages.
 The first, Market Training, is designed to provide applicants with an overview of the market, including codes and subsidiary documents, the market framework, market entry assurance, and settlement.
-The second, Interface training, is ‘classroom-style’ and provides applicants with direct training on how to use the CMOS Portal (or Low Volume Interface (LVI)).
+It also includes Bilateral Hub training which will provide applicants with an overview of the Bilateral Hub, the centralised system which all trading parties use to initiate and manage bilateral transactions.
+The second, Interface training, is online and provides applicants with direct training on how to use the CMOS Portal (or Low Volume Interface (LVI)).
 All applicants must attend both stages of training, but it is particularly beneficiary for applicants who plan to only or mostly use the LVI.

 Market Training